SJamieson/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student in the [MIT-WHOI Joint Program](http://mit.whoi.edu/) studying Applied Ocean Science and Engineering.
-I'm pursuing the development of a multi-robot system that can autonomously explore and build semantic maps of environments where communication is limited, such as the oceans.
-My co-supervisors are [Dr. Yogesh Girdhar](https://www.whoi.edu/profile/ygirdhar) (<a href="https://www.whoi.edu" target="_blank" rel="noopener">WHOI</a>) and [Dr. Jonathan How](http://www.mit.edu/people/jhow/) (<a href="https://www.mit.edu" target="_blank" rel="noopener">MIT</a>).
+I am a PhD candidate in the [MIT-WHOI Joint Program](http://mit.whoi.edu/) studying Applied Ocean Science and Engineering.
+I'm developing multi-robot systems that can autonomously explore and build semantic maps of environments where communication is limited, such as the deep sea.
+I'm particularly interested in how to measure _value of information_ in order to decide when and what to communicate between robots.

+My co-supervisors are [Dr. Yogesh Girdhar](https://www.whoi.edu/profile/ygirdhar) (<a href="https://www.whoi.edu" target="_blank" rel="noopener">WHOI</a>) and [Dr. Jonathan P. How](http://www.mit.edu/people/jhow/) (<a href="https://www.mit.edu" target="_blank" rel="noopener">MIT</a>).